U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 YOUR DTNA VISIT: At the DTNA, an interpretive kiosk and hiking trails lure the visitor through much of the DTNA, where, if you're lucky, you can catch a glimpse of this fascinating creature.

-Spring (mid-March to mid-June) is the best time of the year to visit the area, for temperatures then are most agreeable to animal and plant life, as well as people.
+Spring (mid-March to mid-June) is the best time of the year to visit the area, because temperatures then are most agreeable to animal and plant life, as well as people.
 Tortoises may be seen outside their burrows in the morning and the late afternoon.
 From mid-June through February, most tortoises are usually deep in their burrows and are seldom seen.

 Bring a good supply of drinking water, as there is none at the site.
 Sunglasses, hat, windbreaker or sweater, and sturdy shoes or boots are recommended.
 Visitors may also wish to bring binoculars and a camera.
 Since rattlesnakes live in and around the area, watch your step!